Looking for Something?

 • 1/2 tsp ground black pepper

-• 1 medium onion cut into chunks
+• 1 medium onion peeled and cut into chunks, about 1 cup

 • 1/2 cup sliced pickled banana peppers